What this means for Capital Regional District strata councils

 The Capital Regional District covers Greater Victoria — from the urban cores of Victoria, Saanich, Esquimalt, and Oak Bay out through Sidney, Sooke, Langford, Colwood, and View Royal.
 Building stock spans 1960s–1970s concrete highrises through James Bay and Fairfield, 1980s–1990s wood-frame walk-ups in Fernwood and Vic West, plus a fast-growing inventory of post-2005 townhouses and mid-rises in the Western Communities.

-• Depreciation Report: due July 1, 2026 if the strata has never had a report or its most recent report predates December 31, 2020.
+- Depreciation Report: was due July 1, 2026 — that deadline has now passed if the strata has never had a report or its most recent report predates December 31, 2020.

 The full guide